Dunning-Kruger effect

 Dunning-Kruger Effect and Self-Esteem

-This effect is closely related to deviations in self-esteem.
+This effect is closely related to issues with self-esteem.
 According to psychologists, people with extremely high self-esteem are more susceptible to the Dunning-Kruger effect.
-You have probably met such "know-it-alls" in your life, who in fact were complete amateurs, compensating for the lack of knowledge with assertiveness and self-confidence.
+You have probably met such “know-it-alls” in your life, who in fact were complete novices, compensating for their lack of knowledge with assertiveness and self-confidence.

 Here you can check your self-esteem using the Rosenberg Self-Esteem Scale.

-The other extreme of this effect is impostor syndrome.
-A person with this syndrome constantly questions their own knowledge and exaggerates the knowledge and skills of others.
-Sometimes such a person is so immersed in a certain area that he no longer understands how much he is ahead of other people.
-The impostor syndrome is usually accompanied by low self-esteem.
+On the opposite end of the spectrum sits impostor syndrome.
+A person with this syndrome constantly questions their own knowledge and overestimates the knowledge and skills of others.
+Sometimes such individuals are so immersed in a subject that they no longer understand how far they are ahead of others.
+Impostor syndrome is usually accompanied by low self-esteem.

-In the work environment, such people find it difficult to defend their opinion.
-They can give in to colleagues and management even knowing that they are wrong.
-Doubts in their abilities and low self-esteem do not allow them to actively fight for their ideas.
+In the workplace, such people find it difficult to stand up for their views.
+They may defer to colleagues and management even when they know the other side is wrong.
+Doubts about their abilities and low self-esteem keep them from actively advocating for their ideas.

 Here you can take a free Imposter Syndrome Test to find out if you are underestimating your own knowledge.